My Son’s Poetry

 Stirred and cut in even row.

-The bearer of life many sizes, shapes
+The bearer of life many sizes,

 Buried alive by hand and hoe.